 7. Check to see if your picture quality has improved.

-If the picture quality has improved, and you still want to use the splitter, you can obtain a new splitter from a Shaw retail location.
+If the picture quality has improved, and you still want to use the splitter, you can obtain a new splitter from a Shaw retail location or from a local electronics store.

 Additional troubleshooting tips